AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 whether regarding item kind, item stats or lifetime, if applicable.

+Q: Is autoexplore safe?

+A: Not at all.
+It doesn't try to guess which hazardous terrain you want to avoid and which to bardge through, so be prepared to abort exploration if open fire or slippery ground comes into view.
+Unless you have HP to spare.

 Q: Why does the percentage of explored tiles turns from 100% to 99%?

 A: Apparently enemies transformed a tile from unexplorable terrain kind